ereneedolan/social-network/README.md

 ## How to Contribute

-I am not looking for any contributors at this time.
+I am not looking for any contributions at this time.

 ## Tests